open-cmuq/schedule-genius/README.md

 to see if you can take it while accounting for time conflicts.

 ## Professors Perspective
-Jarrin releases a schedule which professors then have to manually sift and consider different sets of courses which their advisees might take.
+The registrar's office releases a schedule which professors then have to manually sift and consider different sets of courses which their advisees might take.